- CLASS: Reptilia (Reptiles)

 Slender-snouted crocodile hatchlings are able to head out into the surrounding flooded forest habitat soon after breaking free from their egg.
 Youngsters prey on invertebrates like insects.
 The mother keeps a protective watch over her young until they are old enough to live on their own.

 The population of slender-snouted crocs is dwindling, mostly due to hunting for their meat and skin to make leather products such as shoes, belts, purses, and more.
 The endangered crocs are also losing more of their habitat as people move into their areas, and the increase of humans fishing for the same food that the crocs eat has caused problems for the crocs as well.
-Because we still know so little about this animal in the wild, more studies need to be done to learn what can be done to help them.
+Because we still know so little about these crocs, more studies need to be done to learn what can be done to help them.